Drone Footage of House For Sale: Do They Sell Faster?

-If a picture is worth a thousand words, drone footage should be worth millions of them.
-Quality real estate photographs can help attract buyers to your listing, but drones take it to the next level.
-Drone videos can create a deeper, more emotional connection to your home that will encourage buyers to set up a showing, or, in some cases, make an offer without ever stepping foot inside.
+If a picture is worth a thousand words, drone footage should be worth millions!
+Quality real estate photographs can help attract buyers to your listing.
+But, in recent years, drone footage can take your listing to the next level.

 What is a Drone?

-And drones can be used equally well indoors or outdoors to highlight the unique features and selling points of your home.
-A professional drone pilot can fly it over your house for panoramic exterior views, or upstairs and through hallways to give a tour.
+Or they can be used outside and above the property to record any special features.
+For example, a professional drone pilot can fly a drone over our house for panoramic exterior views, or through the house to give a tour.

 Using a drone to take photos and videos of your property can greatly enhance your listing.
 Here are some of the top ways a drone can make your home more marketable.

-Exterior photographs, especially if you’ve put some effort into upping your curb appeal, are especially enticing to buyers.
+Exterior photographs (especially if you’ve put some effort into upping your curb appeal) are especially enticing to buyers.
 Drone photography takes this further and enhances your marketing with sweeping exterior videos.
-Even simply shooting a video that circles your home gives buyers a better sense of the overall exterior “feel” of your home.
+Even shooting a video that circles your home gives buyers a better sense of the exterior “feel” of your home.

 This is especially true with larger properties.
-It’s almost impossible to capture the essence of a larger home with ground-level photographs or video.
-A drone is a game-changer.
-With its overhead views, you can show off extensive gardens, paths, a pool or deck, and any other unique features.
+It is almost impossible to capture the essence of a larger home with ground-level photographs or videos.
+For these reasons, drone footage of a house for sale is a game-changer.
+With its overhead views, you can show off extensive gardens, pathways, a pool or deck, and any other unique features.

-There’s no doubt that drone footage is more interesting than still photographs.
+There’s no doubt that drone footage is more interesting than a still photograph.
 For buyers who are looking at multiple listings, your drone footage is more likely to grab and hold their attention.
-It will help your home stand out as compared to other listings in your area.
+It helps your home stand out compared to other listings in your area.

 Some out-of-town buyers will also make a quick trip to view the top homes on their list in person before making an offer.
 Your drone footage can create enough interest to help you secure a spot on that list.